Maxim-Lanskoy/DummySwiftProcess/README.md

 You will see output like this:

-- Starting SwiftApp...
+- Starting dummy Swift process...
-- [YYYY-MM-DD HH:MM] SwiftApp is running... (every 10 seconds)
+- [YYYY-MM-DD HH:MM] Swift is running... (every 10 seconds)
-- [YYYY-MM-DD HH:MM] SwiftApp is running... (every 10 seconds)
+- [YYYY-MM-DD HH:MM] Swift is running... (every 10 seconds)

 ## Running DummyProcess with SRM